-b.
-Acceptability
+2. Acceptability

-In some social contexts, serious deviance from native-speaker norms can hinder integration and excite prejudice a person who speaks badly' may not be taken seriously, or may be considered uneducated or stupid.
+In some social contexts, serious deviance from native-speaker norms can hinder integration and excite prejudice- a person who speaks badly' may not be taken seriously, or may be considered uneducated or stupid.
 Students may therefore want or need a higher level of grammatical correctness than is required for mere comprehensibility.

 Teaching grammar will help learners to understand the nature of language.
 Azar notes down the benefits of grammar teaching as: One of the principal benefits of GBT (Grammar-Based Teaching) is that it helps students gain an understanding of grammar concepts: concepts such as subordination and coordination; concepts of expressing time relationships through the use of verb forms; concepts of nouns and adjectives, subjects and verbs, clauses and phrases.
-Students can understand grammar concepts with simplified terminology, with a minimum of metalanguage and grammatical analysis, and even without the definition of key terms such as nouns.
-With a good knowledge of grammar, the relationship between grammatical concepts becomes clear.
+Students can understand grammar concepts with simplified terminology, with a minimum of metalanguage and grammatical analysis, and even without definition of key terms such as noun or verb.
+With a good knowledge of grammar, the relationship between grammatical concepts gets clear.
 Being aware of this relationship facilitates understanding the language.

-1. Preliminary Study
+Preliminary Study

-The result of the classroom observation showed that of the English teaching-learning process in eight grade was xecuted at a superficial level.
-The insufficiency dealt with the present tense and dialogue learning activities.
-The teaching and learning activities should be e conventional and learner-center.
+The result of the classroom observation showed that of the English teachinglearning process in Eight Grade were executed at a superficial level.
+The insufficiency dealt with the Present Tense and dialog learning activities.
+The teaching and learning activities to be conventional and learners-centered.

-In the teaching-learning process, the teacher knows the kinds of language learning resources to learner.
-Learning resources are not additional materials for pleasure but main materials that are ordered and learned as interesting activities which learners usually do in their daily lives.
+In the teaching-learning process, the teacher know the kinds of language learning resources for learners.
+Learning resources are not additional materials for pleasure but main materials which are ordered and learned as interesting activities which learners usually do in their daily lives.

 Krashen, the topic-based activities begin with a subject appropriate for the students and then that subject is designed to involve the students in investigating the topic and using the language as an integral part and the core of observation.
-The use of this topic supports the success of the teaching of English to learners because the materials are based on students' interest in the topic.
-Using media as a means of teaching English to university students helps to create classroom situations to be more alive.
+The use of this topic supports the success of the teaching of English to learners because the materials are based on students' interest on the topic.
+Using media as a means of teaching English to uiversity students helps to create classroom situations to be more alive.

-2. Learning model
+Learning model

-Through teaching learning grammar in context, the students could produce and Nominal Sentence in Present Tense.
-Activating the students' previous knowledge of the text was employed to discuss basic structure and language features.
+Through teaching learning grammar in context, the students could produce and Nominal Sentence in Present Tense Activating the students' previous knowledge on the text was employed to discuss basic structure and language features.
 In the questioning stage, through sharing self experiences, the students were not able to pose questions but could appropriately answer the teacher's guiding questions.
 This stage turned out to be difficult to execute.
-Observation by the collaborator noted the absence of the students asking questions.
-The next exercise required the students to share their daily routine connected to express their experiences in the form of Presen Tens
+Observation by the collaborator noted the absence of the students'asking questions.
+The next exercise required the students to share their daily routine connected to express their experiences in the form of Present Tens